theworldaccordingtosound/theworldaccordingtosound.github.io/pages/live.md

 <p>“The World According to Sound” is a 90-second radio show.
 Segments run on NPR’s <em>All Things Considered</em> and individually on public radio stations.
 The show has been featured on radio programs like NHPR's <em>Overheard</em> and <em>Word of Mouth,</em> KALW's <em>The Spot,</em> and CBC's <em>Podcast Playlist.</em> The live version of the show is put on with sound equipment provided by Clair Brothers.
 Below is some selected press about the radio program and live show.</p>

 <ul>
-<li>HowSound: Short is Beautiful<br>
+<li><strong>HowSound: Short is Beautiful</strong><br>
 “Producers Chris Hoff and Sam Harnett have chosen to go the other way with their freedom from the clock – shorter.
 Ninety seconds short.
-The results are tasty little morsels that are quite satisfying.”
+The results are tasty little morsels that are quite satisfying.”</li>
-<li>The Washington Post: Listen In<br>
+<li><strong>The Washington Post: Listen In</strong><br>
 “Each episode is 90 seconds, containing a neat little story about an evocative, unusual sound rendered in intense aural detail: the rhythm of washing machines, or the sound of grunting athletes, or a recording of ants marching on the surface of a microphone.
 Sometimes the episodes are spine-tingling; sometimes they make me squirm.
-But they’re always interesting.”
+But they’re always interesting.”</li>
-<li>KQED’s Earful: ‘The World According to Sound’ let’s listeners create their own experiences<br>
+<li><strong>KQED’s Earful: ‘The World According to Sound’ let’s listeners create their own experiences</strong><br>
 “Sam Harnett and Chris Hoff wanted to create a show that didn’t tell audiences what to think.
-They want listeners of each tiny episode to come away with their own experiences, and the subjects they cover provide plenty to think about: recordings of ants walking, a song CNN has queued up in case the world ends, or vintage audio of Nazi fighter planes on the attack.”
+They want listeners of each tiny episode to come away with their own experiences, and the subjects they cover provide plenty to think about: recordings of ants walking, a song CNN has queued up in case the world ends, or vintage audio of Nazi fighter planes on the attack.”</li>
-<li>The Citizen: 'The World According to Sound': Auburn next stop on radio program's tour<br>
+<li><strong>The Citizen: 'The World According to Sound': Auburn next stop on radio program's tour</strong><br>
-Vermont Cynic: Audio Experience Provides World of Sounds
+Vermont Cynic: Audio Experience Provides World of Sounds</li>
-<li>Seven Days: 'The World According to Sound' Brings Audio Show to Vermont
+<li><strong>Seven Days: 'The World According to Sound' Brings Audio Show to Vermont</strong></li>
 </ul>
 </div>